On the approximation of finite-time Lyapunov exponents for the stochastic Burgers equation: Examples

 \subsection{Rayleigh-B\'enard}

 This model consists of a Navier-Stokes equation coupled to a heat equation, it does not fit into our setting, as the the operator $A$ is not self-adjoint but it has a compact resolvent.
-We have a basis of eigenfuctions but this is not orthonormal, and we have to modify our result, for example $P_c$ is no longer an orthogonal projection with norm $1$, but this should be fine.

-Moreover, $\cN$ might not be one-dimansional and thus the bifurcation analysis presented in Section~\ref{sec:bif} does not apply in this case, as the FTLE for higher dimensional SDEs are in general not easy to compute.
+We have a basis of eigenfunctions but this is not orthonormal, in particular $P_c$ is no longer an orthogonal projection with norm one.~Moreover, $\cN$ might not be one-dimensional and thus the bifurcation analysis presented in Section~\ref{sec:bif} does not apply in this case, as the FTLEs for higher dimensional SDEs are in general not easy to compute.

-Another example is a surface growth model in~\cite{BlMo} with periodic boundary conditions where the kernel is two-dimensional, here in some cases we might exploit symmetries like polar coordinates to reduce the AE from 2D to 1D.